chz05/assassyn/tools/rust-sim-runtime/README.md

 - **Python Test**: `python/unit-tests/test_ramulator2.py`
 - **Rust Test**: `tools/rust-sim-runtime/src/test_ramulator2.rs`

-All tests must produce identical output when given the same configuration and request sequence.
+All tests must produce identical output when given the same configuration and request sequence, regardless of the operating system or shared library extension used.